True crime news logo

 The real case

 The case of Ana Walshe began on New Year's Day 2023 in Cohasset, Massachusetts.
 Ana, a successful real estate agent, was reported missing when she did not show up for work in Washington D.C.
 Her husband, Brian Walshe, initially claimed that she had taken an Uber early in the morning, but the police investigation quickly revealed holes in his explanation.
-There was no record of an Uber ride, and her mobile phone never left the local area.
+There was no record of an Uber ride, and her mobile phone had never left the local area.

 About the author